 The Confession: By revealing something personal about yourself, you establish trust with the reader.
 They become your confidant.
 This is an effective way to pull a fact from your resume and then elaborate on it personally.
 An example: Lesley is ranked #1 in her high school and is valedictorian.
 Confession: She is dyslexic and has had to work diligently to overcome this learning obstacle.

-Your essay is a critical part of your application; this is the school’s first impression of the real You.
+Your essay is a critical part of your application; this is also the school’s first impression of the real You.
 It completes the picture of your identity and shows the officers why you would be an asset to their community.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US–for FREE!